-The Applicant is actively pursuing off-site mitigation options which will be finalized prior to construction of the Facility, or they will negotiate a mitigation fee to be provided on a one-time basis to the Endangered and Threatened Species Mitigation Bank Fund to provide a net conservation benefit for the take of occupied habitat.
+The Applicant is actively pursuing off-site permittee-funded mitigation options via third-party mitigation providers, which will be finalized and approved prior to construction of the Facility, or the Applicant will negotiate a mitigation fee to be provided on a one-time basis to the Endangered and Threatened Species Mitigation Bank Fund to provide a net conservation benefit for the take of occupied habitat.
+If neither an off-site third-party mitigation site nor a Mitigation Bank Fund is achievable, the Applicant may pursue other off-site permittee-implemented mitigation options which will be managed and implemented directly by the Applicant.